Die casting: Vacuum-assisted high-pressure die casting

 In vacuum assisted high pressure die casting, a.k.a. vacuum high pressure die casting (VHPDC), a vacuum pump removes air and gases from die cavity and metal delivery system before and during injection.
 Vacuum die casting reduces porosity, allows heat treating and welding, improves surface finish, and can increase strength.

 Heated-manifold direct-injection

 Heated-manifold direct-injection die casting, also known as direct-injection die casting or runnerless die casting, is a zinc die casting process where molten zinc is forced through a heated manifold and then through heated mini-nozzles, which lead into the moulding cavity.
 This process has the advantages of lower cost per part, through the reduction of scrap (by the elimination of sprues, gates, and runners) and energy conservation, and better surface quality through slower cooling cycles.

 Semi-solid

-Semi-solid die casting uses metal that is heated between its liquidus and either solidus or eutectic temperature, so that it is in its "mushy region".
+Semi-solid die casting uses metal that is heated between its liquidus and solidus (or liquidus and eutectic temperature), so that it is in a "mushy" state.
 This allows for more complex parts and thinner walls.

+Low-pressure die casting

+Low-pressure die casting (LPDC) is a process developed to improve the consistency and integrity of parts, at the cost of a much slower cycle time.
+In LPDC, material is held in a reservoir below the die, from which it flows into the cavity when air pressure in the reservoir is increased.
+Typical pressures range from 0.3 bar to 0.5 bar.
+Somewhat higher pressures (up to 1 bar) may be applied after the material is in the die, to work it into fine details of the cavity and eliminate porosity.

+Typical cycle times for a low-pressure die casting process are longer than for other die-casting processes; an engine block can take up to fifteen minutes.
+It is primarily used for aluminum, but has been used for carbon steel as well.

+Integrated die casting

+Integrated die casting refers to the high-level integration of multiple separate and dispersed alloy parts through a large-tonnage die-casting machine, and then formed into 1–2 large castings.
+The aim is to reduce manufacturing costs through one-time molding, significantly decreasing the number of parts needed for car assembly and improving overall efficiency.
+Elon Musk's team first proposed this processing method during the Tesla manufacturing process which is Giga Press program.